top of page

 (Image from: https://en.wikipedia.org)

-The Late Triassic archosaur fauna from Pant-y-ffynnon, Wales
+The Late Triassic archosaur faunas from Britain's fissure fill deposits

 Together with colleagues at the Natural History Museum London, University of Birmingham, and National Museums Scotland, I am studying the unique reptile fauna from the Late Triassic fissure fills of the Bristol Channel area.
 Due to its unique depositional environment many small-bodied vertebrates have been discovered in the fissures.
 From Pant-y-Ffynnon Quarry in southern Wales, we published on a new coelophysoid theropod, Pendraig milnerae.
 In addition, we also redescribed the small, slender-bodied crocodylomorph Terrestrisuchus gracilis from Pant-y-Ffynnon and are currently working on (re)descriptions of further archosaur taxa.